 As someone who is part of two cultures, it was only natural for me to write this very autobiographical novel, which I dedicate to my daughters.
 I have lived in Alaskan villages and I am a voting member of a village council.
 The social problems depicted in the novel are real and disconcerting, but the message of the book is one of hope and healing and triumph.
 Social problems can never be improved until they are unflinchingly acknowledged.

 Disbelievers of Taz, the Wolf: If you doubt that a wild wolf would befriend a human and associate so closely with dogs (i.e. be Denny's lead sled dog and friend), you need to learn more about Romeo, the 150 pound wild, black wolf who lived around Juneau, Alaska.
 For years, Romeo "played" with dogs who came to visit him near the Mendenhall Glacier while amazed pet-owners watched from nearby.
 Romeo even allowed some people to touch him.
 To learn more about Romeo Google: "Romeo Wolf in Juneau" and check out the photos below.

-Facial tattoos, especially chin tattoos, were commonplace among Alaska Natives.
-Some proud and daring younger Natives are getting them nowadays like this Yupik woman with a chin tattoo like Denny's.
+Facial tattoos, especially chin tattoos, were once commonplace among Alaska Natives.
+Some proud and daring younger Native women, like Amy Topkok (Inupiaq Eskimo) at the World Eskimo Indian Olympics are getting chin tattoos like Denny's. (photo used with permission)

 Click here to read the original first chapter of the novel

 Click here to learn more about this amazing book.